-Can I forbid a student from recording my lectures?
+Can a student be forbidden from recording my lectures?

 No, not if it has been approved as an accommodation for the student’s disability to provide meaningful access to the educational experience.
 The recording of lectures is one of the accommodations specifically mentioned in Section 504 of the Rehabilitation Act of 1973.
 The issue of copyright as a concern is referenced here http://www2.ed.gov/about/offices/list/ocr/docs/auxaids.html .